w3f/Grants-Program/applications/xp.network.md

 The project is comprised of 2 interdependent deliverables:

-1. The XP.network Relay Chain Protocol, which will enable parachains to communicate keeping track of the current state of every transaction.
+1. The XP.network Protocol, which will enable parachains to communicate keeping track of the current state of every transaction.

-2. A Substrate Pallet implementing the XP.network Relay Chain protocol.
+2. A Substrate Pallet implementing the XP.network protocol.

-**XP Relay Chain Protocol** will be supported by a number of pallets, each acting as a “post office” for its parathread.
+**XP Protocol** will be supported by a number of pallets, each acting as a “post office” for its parathread.
 A typical message will include:
 ```terminal
 {
 ID:                 id,               //required to identify that the other blockchain’s reply is related to this request,